-A crystal drives a processor clock, and it is usually less than 20Mhz.
-A processor usually uses a "PLL" or "phased-lock-loop" to generate a faster clock than the crystal.
-So, you could have a 4Mhz clock, and the PLL can be used to internally multiply the clock to provide 48Mhz to the processor.
-The same 48Mhz is then fed to processor peripherals, and sometimes you have a register that can divide this higher clock to slower peripherals that may not require a high clock rate.
+A crystal oscillator is typically used to drive a processor's clock.
+You will find that many external crystal oscillator clocks are 20Mhz or less.
+A processor will utilize a "phased-lock-loop" or "PLL" to generate a faster clock than the crystal.
+So, you could have a 4Mhz crystal, and the PLL can be used to internally multiply the clock to provide 96Mhz to the processor.
+The same 96Mhz is then fed to microcontroller peripherals.
+Many of the peripherals have a register that can divide this higher clock to slower peripherals that may not require a high clock rate.

 Phase Locked Loop (PLL)

 A PLL is a control system that takes in a reference signal at a particular frequency and creates a higher frequency signal.
 Technically, they can also be used to make lower frequency signals, but a simple frequency divider could easily accomplish this and a frequency divider is simple hardware.

 If the input is a square wave, this device will reduce the number of edges per second proportional to M.

 This a voltage to frequency converter.
 The higher the input voltage, the higher the output frequency will be.